kirstymcnaught/OptiKeyWiki/Get-started.md

 3. Run OptiKey.

-4. Read the user guide. ['Typing your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/Type-your-first-word) will get you going.
+4. Read ['typing your first word'](https://github.com/JuliusSweetland/OptiKey/wiki/Type-your-first-word) to begin.
+From there you can read the other user guides and learn about OptiKey's many great features.